Expungement Lawyers in Michigan

 Multiple felonies or misdemeanors that arise within the same 24-hour period and arising out of the same transaction count as one conviction for expungement, except:

 The attorney general, prosecutor, and judge will not assist a defendant in proving that multiple offenses qualify for the “one bad night” provision.
-The defendant must prove in court that this provision is applicable and they are eligible for relief.
+The expungement lawyer must prove this provision is applicable and they are eligible for relief in Michigan.

 Nuances to the Clean Slate Laws You Need to Know

-• The expunged conviction will be part of a nonpublic record that is available to the governor, law enforcement, prosecutors, and courts for a variety of purposes, including pardon decisions, employment with MDOC or law enforcement, plea bargaining, licensing through the judicial branch of government, sentencing for either a felony or misdemeanor punishable by more than one year of imprisonment and consideration of future set-aside applications.
+- The expunged conviction will be part of a nonpublic record that is available to the governor, law enforcement, prosecutors, and courts for various purposes, including pardon decisions, employment with MDOC or law enforcement, plea bargaining, licensing through the judicial branch of government, sentencing for either a felony or misdemeanor punishable by more than one year of imprisonment and consideration of future set-aside applications.

 After Expungement, the Conviction Never Occurred